 Many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
 This access means some children, whilst at school, sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
 Schools will always work with parents to support them to address their child's online activity as needed.
-At NBH Nursery and Pre-Prep children are not allowed to have mobile phones at school.
+To avoid the harmful use of mobile phones all pupils are required to hand in their phone at morning registration and collect it before they leave to go home.